badetitou/Pharo-LibVLC/README.md

   load.
 ```

-> We should be able to execute `VLCLibrary uniqueInstance getVersion`
+> You should be able to execute `VLCLibrary uniqueInstance getVersion`

 ## Quick example